MylesGearon/salon_21/cms/concerts/where-honor-is-due.md

 programNotes: Pianist Donald Lee, III pays tribute to Black composers in his powerful program, *Where Honor is Due*.
-Lee, an Assistant Professor of Piano at Kentucky State University, will play pieces by Florence Price, Coleridge-Taylor Perkinson, and Regina Harris Baiocchi in dialogue with canonic works by J.S.
+Lee, an Assistant Professor of Piano at Kentucky State University, will play pieces by Florence Price, Coleridge-Taylor Perkinson, Margaret Bonds and Regina Harris Baiocchi in dialogue with canonic works by J.S.
 Bach and Franz Liszt.
 ---